symfony/symfony-docs/form/form_flow.rst

         // ...
     }

-Group steps must define child steps, otherwise a ``LogicException`` is thrown.
+As group steps aren't actual form steps, they are never displayed as the current
-As they aren't actual form steps, they are never displayed as the current step: navigation traverses them to the closest child in the direction it moves (the first one when moving forward, the last one when moving backward).
+step: navigation traverses them to the closest child in the direction it moves (the first one when moving forward, the last one when moving backward).

 Persisting Data Between Requests
 --------------------------------